Calibre Member Stories

 Toby

 Nine-year-old Toby loves books.
 Ever since he was tiny, he’s adored stories.
 Fairy tales; legends of pirates, knights and dragons; heroes and villains.
-He’s especially interested in space and history, soaking up facts about the solar system and intrigued by epic historical battles and social issues from the past.
-He also loves Lego and plans to be an inventor one day.
 Toby is bright, intelligent and funny.
-But he cannot read.
+But he cannot read print.

 Read Toby's full story here: